 Levesque serves as the chairman of the New Hampshire Presidential Primary Centennial Anniversary Commission.
-He also serves on the Board of Directors at Catholic Medical Center, and previously as a trustee of Catholic Charities and chairman of the Public Policy Committee for the Diocese of Manchester, and board member of the New Hampshire Food Bank.
+He also serves on the Board of Directors at Catholic Medical Center, and previously as a trustee of Catholic Charities, chairman of the Public Policy Committee for the Diocese of Manchester, and board member of the New Hampshire Food Bank.

 Levesque has worked in politics for more than 15 years.
 In 1994, he joined Congressman Charles Bass and served with him through five successful elections and 12 years in Congress.
 During his time with Congressman Bass, he successfully managed a large staff in four state offices, organized legislative agendas and public policy initiatives, and helped develop the Congressman's public relations strategy.